[HISTORY: Adopted by the Town Board of the Town of Albion as indicated in article histories. Amendments noted where applicable.]

 In cases where two or more parties or families are supplied with water from the same service pipe, each party served will be considered as a separate service and a minimum bill will be rendered for each party served.
 If either party or family fails to pay the water when due, and where the same is not paid by the owner of the premises, the water may be turned off and kept off from such supply pipe until the rent is paid by or on behalf of both said parties or families.

-Whenever water is turned off for nonpayment of bills or violations of the rules a charge of $50 payable in advance will be made for turning it on again.
-All leaks in the service pipe upon the premises supplied must be promptly repaired by the owner and on failure to make such repairs with reasonable dispatch the Water Superintendent will turn off the water from the premises until the necessary repairs are made and a charge of $50 for turning it on again.
+Whenever water is turned off for nonpayment of bills or violations of the rules a $75 charge is required, payable in advance, for turning it on again.
+All leaks in the service pipe upon the premises supplied must be promptly repaired by the owners, and on failure to make such repairs with reasonable dispatch the Water Superintendent will turn off the water from the premises until the necessary repairs are made and a $75 charge is required, payable in advance, for turning it on again.

 Steam boilers taking water from the waterworks will be required to have tanks that will contain an ample supply of water for 10 hours in case the water is shut off for any purpose.
 The Town Board will not be responsible for any accidents or damages sustained by the violation of this rule.
 All houses and boilers shall be fitted with a suitable check valve to prevent accidents from collapse or damage in case the water suddenly drawn from the mains.

 The Town Board reserves the right to shut off water without notice for any alterations, extensions, repairs and to stop and restrict the supply of water whenever it may be found necessary, and the Town of Albion shall not be liable under any circumstances for a defiance or failure in the supply of water, whether occasioned by shutting off water to make repairs or connections or for any other avoidable cause.